home-assistant/home-assistant.io/source/_posts/2020-09-18-mac-companion.markdown

 TODO: ADD VIDEO

 Wow what a birthday week it has been!
-We've had a [new supervisor release](/blog/2020/09/16/supervisor-joins-the-party), one of the largest and most user-driven core [releases](/blog/2020/09/17/release-115) thanks to the month of What The Heck?! and even seen the integration of [RFID tags](/blog/2020/09/15/home-assistant-tags) right into the heart of Home Assistant.
-To finish the week off we've got one last present for all our Mac users, we're announcing the beta release of Home Assistant Companion for macOS.
+We've had a [new supervisor release](/blog/2020/09/16/supervisor-joins-the-party), one of the largest and most user-driven core [releases](/blog/2020/09/17/release-115) thanks to the month of What The Heck?! and even seen the integration of [RFID tags](/blog/2020/09/15/home-assistant-tags) right into the heart of Home Assistant but we're not done yet!
+We have "One more thing…"

+## Introducing Home Assistant Companion for macOS

 Like a lot of the recent updates to the iOS app, we have [@zacwest](https://github.com/zacwest) to thank for this.
 Zac has ported the iOS app over to Mac and added some great new features specific to the Mac.
 If you're a Windows user, don't worry, you can integrate your PC with the great [IOT Link](https://iotlink.gitlab.io/index.html) tool.

 <p class='img'>
 <img src='/images/blog/2020-09-18-mac-companion/render.png' alt='Rendered image of the Home Assistant Lovelace interface running full screen on a 16-inch Mac Book Pro'></a>